idaholab/moose/modules/doc/content/getting_started/installation/install_libtorch.md

   ./scripts/setup_libtorch.sh --version=1.8
   ```

-  Note that we do not support `libtorch` below a version
+  Note that we do not support `libtorch` below a version of 1.4.
+The default
+  version downloaded by the script is 1.10.

   !alert-end!